ghodss/kubernetes.github.io/docs/user-guide/secrets/index.md

 The program in a container is responsible for reading the secret(s) from the files.

+**Mounted Secrets are updated automatically**

+When a secret being already consumed in a volume is updated, projected keys are eventually updated as well.
+The update time depends on the kubelet syncing period.

 #### Using Secrets as Environment Variables

 To use a secret in an environment variable in a pod:

 1. Create a secret or use an existing one.
 Multiple pods can reference the same secret.
 1. Modify your Pod definition in each container that you wish to consume the value of a secret key to add an environment variable for each secret key you wish to consume.
 The environment variable that consumes the secret key should populate the secret's name and key in `env[x].valueFrom.secretKeyRef`.
-1. Modify your image and/or command line so that the the program looks for values in the specified environment variabless
+1. Modify your image and/or command line so that the program looks for values in the specified environment variables

-This is an example of a pod that mounts a secret in a volume:
+This is an example of a pod that uses secrets from environment variables:

 ```yaml
 apiVersion: v1